maximax579/maximax579.github.io/README.md

-﻿# Grafik page
+﻿# Grafik website

-Grafik to prosty program, który pozwala narysować na ekranie komputera nawet najbardziej skomplikowane wykresy funkcji wielomianowych.
-Jest to strona poświęconą projektowi "Grafik".
+Grafik is a simple program that lets you visualise even the most complicated polynomial functions on your computer screen.
+This  website is dedicated to project "Grafik".

-## Technologie
+## Technologies

-Do budowy strony zostały wykorzystane biblioteki:
+Libraries used to build website:
 * Bootstrap 4.3.1
 * jQuery 3.4.1
 * parralax.js 1.5.0